 What is a Walk Cycle Animation?

-A walk cycle is a simple animation technique with which a sense of movement can be created by putting a series of illustrated frames to use.
-There are a series of drawings of a walking figure, which when combined, give the effect of walking movement to the animated figure.
+A walk cycle is a simple animation technique done digitally.
+A sense of movement can be simulated in a character created by you by putting a series of digital illustrations in frames (timeline) to use.
+Eventually, it shall give the effect of walking movement to the animated figure.

-It is an essential part of animation as it helps in visualizing the basics of human movement and making it look natural can be difficult without the right method and requires a lot of practice.
-A character walk cycle conveys much more than the movement of a character such as their gait, walking pace, and body language.
+It is an essential part of animation as it helps in visualizing the basics of human movement.
+Making it look natural is our goal.
+A character walk-cycle conveys much more than the movement of a character such as their gait, walking pace, and body language.

 Steps to Make a Seamless Walk Cycle Animation

-The thumb rule to create a walk cycle animation easily is by practicing more.
-Let’s begin with easy animation steps by which you can start animate animation cycle.
+The thumb rule to create a walk cycle animation easily is by practice.
+Let’s begin with easy animation steps:

 1. Do a Proper Research